 Locations: All

-Case Management services are offered at all FRC facilities.
-There, clients will meet in-person with the professional case manager who will collaborate closely with them to develop a treatment plan to improve their wellbeing and help them to recover from any mental health conditions.
-Family Resource Center’s professional case managers are specially trained to assist clients in achieving their recovery goals by reinforcing the skills learned in therapy, and by connecting clients with other community partners to help remove obstacles to recovery such as medical, dental, transportation, and nutritional challenges.
+Family Resource Center’s professional case managers are specially trained to assist clients in achieving their recovery goals by reinforcing the skills learned in therapy, and by helping clients navigate the community’s system of care.
+FRC Case Managers work with clients to connect them with community resources to help remove obstacles to recovery, such as medical, dental, transportation, and nutritional challenges.

 Locations: All

 Family Resource Center offers additional services for active and eligible clients developed specifically to support youth between the ages of 14 and 25.
-These supportive services are provided by our Transitional Youth Specialists who become an addition to the client’s treatment team to provide supportive services.
+These supportive services are provided by our Transitional Youth Specialists.
 Services are customized for each client and may be focused on skill development regarding financial literacy, virtual career shadowing, or simply managing the stressors of daily life.
-This opportunity to focus on areas of personal growth and development is aimed at improving self confidence and developing meaningful social connections to improve their lives.
+This opportunity to focus on areas of personal growth and development is aimed at improving self-confidence and developing meaningful social connections to improve their lives.

 DIAGNOSTIC ASSESSMENT